bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 date: 2023-12-28
 ---

 Inspired by a seemingly unexplainable out of memory error in a service, I set out to understand how Go's non-moving memory management works under the hood.
-This led to some interesting learnings about memory fragmentation, the type of workloads that are prone to this issue, and how to mitigate them.
+This led to some interesting learnings about memory fragmentation, the types of workloads that are prone to this issue, and potential mitigations.

 ### Memory Management